 The masses become trapped in the “Rat Race” with no savings and no investments.

-According to Bankrate, over 65% of Americans save little or nothing — and half could end up struggling in retirement.
+According to Yahoo Finance, over 65% of Americans don’t have a penny for emergency savings, and more than half could end up struggling in retirement.

 If you really want to get out of the hamster wheel, consider these passive income ideas here.
 Honestly, anyone can start with NO experience.
-And no, you don’t need a college degree either!
+You don’t need a college degree either!

 Your home is not an asset.
 It is a liability.